• Home

 Ready for adoption - Now

-Temperament – A very mischeivious pair who need a space to call their own, or some lovely ladies.
-These charming chaps have been at the rescue for a few years now so are really hoping for a new home.
+Temperament – A very mischievous pair who need a space to call their own, or some lovely ladies.
+These charming chaps have been at the rescue for a three years now so are really hoping for a new home.

 Special requirements – Must be homed together.